occar421/babel-plugin-remove-test-code/README.md

 # babel-plugin-remove-test-code

-Babel plugin that remove test codes from the file
+Babel plugin that remove test codes from the file.

-(Currently, Jest )
+See an example at "examples" how the code looks like. ("examples/react-app/src/components/counter.jsx")

+(Currently, Jest runs the same tests because they are listed directly and indirectly with `import` statement.)

 ## Usage